Around Denmark: 20 fun places to sleep is written by Jens Skovgaard Andersen.

 Wake up with the animals

 Sleeping animals are not just sleeping animals.
-It takes on a completely different meaning Hjortdal Dyrefarm i North Jutland, where you are literally surrounded by animals when you spend the night in the farm's shelter between kangaroos, raccoons, woolly pigs and polar foxes.
+It takes on a completely different meaning Hjortdal Animal Farm i North Jutland, where you are literally surrounded by animals when you spend the night in the farm's shelter between kangaroos, raccoons, woolly pigs and polar foxes.

 Should there be more 'Tiger King' over the summer holidays, then an overnight stay in Ree Safari Park is on Djursland or Knuthenborg Safari Park at Lolland probably the closest you can get.
 Luxury tents - and fences - keep the wildlife away, but you will not escape the safari feeling.